 - 1. The BoE appoints examiners for curriculum components or parts thereof.
-Examiners are appointed to a specific educational module. - 2.
-Examiners are responsible for the following tasks: - the design of exams, answer keys and/or assessment in accordance to assessment cycles documented in the assessment policy; - the determination of results; - determining the time(s) and place(s) for exam/assessment inspection of written exams by the students;

-- providing the Office of Student Affairs (OSA) with all the necessary information to award the exam and/or assessment; - · respond to requests of the Assessment Platform; - respond to the course evaluation and act accordingly upon request of the Educational Programme Committee; - the design of exams, answer keys and/or assessment in accordance to assessment cycles documented in the assessment policy. - 3.
-The BoE can appoint experts from outside the university as examiners for educational modules. - 4.
+Examiners are appointed to a specific educational course. - 2.
+Examiners are responsible for the following tasks: - the design of exams, answer keys and/or assessment in accordance to assessment cycles documented in the assessment policy; - the determination of results; - determining the time(s) and place(s) for exam/assessment inspection of written exams by the students; - providing the Office of Student Affairs (OSA) with all the necessary information to award the exam and/or assessment; - respond to requests of the Assessment Platform; - respond to the course evaluation and act accordingly upon request of the Educational Programme Committee; - the design of exams, answer keys and/or assessment in accordance to assessment cycles documented in the assessment policy. - 3.
+The BoE can appoint experts from outside the university as examiners for educational courses. - 4.
 Other members of the scientific staff may participate in tasks associated to an exam/examination; the appointed examiner carries full and final responsibility. - 5.
-Examiners inform students about the assessment and examination in a module before the module starts through the student portal, in accordance with Article 15. - 6.
+Examiners inform students about the format of assessment and exam in a course before the course starts through the student portal, in accordance with Article 15. - 6.
 The BoE may withdraw an examiner appointment when the examiner does not comply with the EER, Rules and Regulations, assessment policy or with guidelines of the BoE, or if the competency of the examiner with respect to the design of exams, the assessment, and the determination of results has proven insufficient on repeated occasions.